Skip to main content

 Kameleoon - Fetch project

-This command will overwrite your project files and folders (including the experiments, personalizations, variations, segments, custom data and global script) to the last version.
-This command will also create the files and folders of the experiments, personalizations, variations, segments, custom data and global script, if some entities are missing in the project or if some files are missing.
+This command overwrites project files and folders (including experiments, personalizations, variations, segments, custom data, and global script) with the latest version.
+This command also creates files and folders for experiments, personalizations, variations, segments, custom data, and global scripts if entities or files are missing.

 Accessibility